ghc/ghc/docs/users_guide/profiling.rst

     Track allocations of dynamic thunks.

+GHC's ticky-ticky profiler provides a low-level facility for tracking entry and allocation counts of particular individual closures.
 Because ticky-ticky profiling requires a certain familiarity with GHC internals, we have moved the documentation to the GHC developers wiki.
 Take a look at its
 :ghc-wiki:`overview of the profiling options <commentary/profiling>`,
 which includes a link to the ticky-ticky profiling page.

+Note that ticky-ticky samples can be emitted in two formats: the eventlog, using the :rts-flag:`-lT <-l ⟨flags⟩>` event type, and a plain text summary format, using the :rts-flag:`-r ⟨file⟩` option.
+The former has the advantage of being able to resolve dynamic behaviors over the program's lifetime.
+See :ref:`ticky-event-format` for details on the event types reported.

 ..
 [1]
    :ghc-flag:`-fprof-auto` was known as ``-auto-all`` prior to